-When the committee reviews portfolios, we get excited about your project ideas (usually, in the form of a finished product or experience) and why you chose to work on them.
-When we read them in more detail, we are interested in how you manage your process, how and why you pick which projects to work on, how you think, how you work, and how you collaborate.
+First, we get excited about your project ideas (usually, in the form of a finished product or experience).
+Then, we are interested in how you managed your process to make the project.
+In the portfolio, all emphasis should be placed on the project itself.
+It is amazing how much your process and project can tell us about you as an individual, how you think, and how you work.

 Your Audience = MADE.
-If you are applying to MADE, the admissions committee is your audience.
-Specifically, the Panel consists of: Program Directors, Faculty, and Admissions Assistants.
+If you are applying to MADE, we are your audience.
+Specifically, the Panel consists of: Students, Faculty, Program Directors, and Admissions Assistants.
 To successfully engage the MADE panel, try to understand us as your specific audience.
 Below are some points to consider when thinking about your audience:

-- Problem: What problem is MADE trying to answer?
-We seek to build a community that will support and enrich our program and each other, moving towards success by producing projects (and people) that engage, challenge, and improve the constantly evolving world that we all share. - Context: In what context is this portfolio being reviewed?
-We review A LOT of portfolios.
+- Problem: What problem is MADE trying to answer? - We seek to build a community that will support and enrich our program and each other, moving towards success by producing projects (and people) that engage, challenge, and improve the constantly evolving world that we all share. - Context: In what context is this portfolio being reviewed? - We review A LOT of portfolios.
 So, be strategic about how you share your projects.
 Remember, your portfolio is an overview of your projects.
 We don't need to know everything about your project just the important parts. - Experience: What do we like to see?
 What are we used to seeing?
-How do we usually consume information?
-We are people.
+How do we usually consume information? - We are people.
+We actually exist.
 Take time to get to know us and see how you can relate to us not just as an institution but as a community of people.
 Look at other Masters programs for context.
 How are they different?
 What are we and/or they good at?
 What do we/they need to get better at?
-We want to know that you're applying to MADE for a reason your portfolio and personal statement should reflect this. - Response: What questions will we ask in response to your presentation?
-After reviewing your portfolio and application, we might ask: Does your work look relevant to the aims of the MADE program?
-Why do you want to go back to college?
-Why MADE?
-Will you succeed in the program?
-How can MADE support you and your goals?
-How will you contribute to our community's culture?
+We want to know that you're applying to MADE for a reason your portfolio and letter should reflect this. - Response: What questions will we ask in response to your presentation? - After reviewing your portfolio and application, we might ask: - Does your work look relevant to the aims of the MADE program? - Why do you want to go back to college?
+Why MADE? - Will you succeed in the program? - How can MADE support you and your goals? - How will you contribute to our community's culture?